 Cocktail culture was born in London’s iconic Savoy Hotel.
 Tommy Dewar brought Scotch to London as the hotel’s most senior resident (how many points for a 30-year stay?) and Harry Craddock left America during Prohibition to tend bar there.
 That’s where he invented now classic quaffs and popularized the dry martini.
-This facsimile reproduction of Craddock’s book will put you in the shoes of an early 20th-century playboy, while watching over a 21st-century playpen.
+This facsimile reproduction of Craddock’s The Savoy Cocktail Book will put you in the shoes of an early 20th-century playboy, while watching over a 21st-century playpen.

 Raden A22 Carry-On Luggage

 As airport security lines get longer, luggage must get smarter.
-This carry-on is built like a tank and can be located anywhere in the world via a reliable smartphone app — unless you trust the airlines to track your lost bags.
+The Raden A22 is carry-on luggage built like a tank that can be located anywhere in the world via a reliable smartphone app — unless you trust the airlines to track your lost bags.
 It can also charge your smartphone 4 times with its 7,800 mAh battery, in roughly the same amount of time it’ll take all those people in front of you to take off their shoes.